-Our largest exhibits are the Buddy Calvin Jones Caddo collection and the Military collection.
-Caddo was an archaeologist recognized for his achievements in discovering and excavating Spanish missions in Leon and Jefferson counties, and De Soto winter encampment in Tallahassee.
-The Military collection was created by Arthur Brown who served in Germany, Vietnam, worked as a TAC officer in Virginia and was an instructor at the U.S. Army's Command and General Staff School course in Longview, TX.
-Learn more about these exhibits by browsing our website and then stop by to see them for yourself.
+Our largest exhibits are the Buddy Calvin Jones Caddo collection and the Arthur Northcutt Brown Military collection.
+A Gregg County native, Jones Collected from childhood and later became an archeologist for the State of Florida, where he won international acclaim for locating several Spanish missions and the de Soto campsite in Tallahassee.
+Also a Gregg County native, Brown served in Germany, Vietnam, worked as a TAC officer in Virginia and was an instructor at the U.S. Army’s Command and General Staff School course in Longview, Texas.
+Learn more about these exhibits by browsing our website or by visiting.

 What are you waiting for?
 Experience Gregg County history first hand by stopping by our museum today!